niklas-may/scroll-loop/README.md

 *ToDo*
 - Create touch interaction https://www.kirupa.com/html5/drag.htm
+- Move event listener from document level to element level to prevent default
 - Capture wheelevents only if mouse is over scroll container

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).